 In the meantime sign up with your e-mail for updates.

-Curated by Jason De León, Michael Wells, and Lucy Cahill, Hostile Terrain 94 is a global pop-up exhibition taking place in over 100 locations around the world between June and November of 2020.
+Created by renown artist and anthropologist, Jason De León, Hostile Terrain 94 is a global pop-up exhibition taking place in over 100 locations around the world between June and November of 2020.
 These installations will expose the U.S. Border Patrol policy known as “Prevention Through Deterrence” that, since 1994, has been used to drive migrants into more remote areas of the border such as the Sonoran Desert of Arizona.
 These exhibitions are 20 foot long maps of the Arizona/Mexico border populated with 3500 hand written toe tags that are filled out in each location by teams of locally sourced volunteers.
 These tags represent the recovered bodies of people who have died between 2000 and 2020 crossing the US/Mexico border through the Sonoran Desert.
 In addition, the exhibition has a built in augmented reality experience that allows the viewer to see and hear the stories of migrants and the families of the missing and dead.

-Border South will screen along side the installations in 2020, as well as with prototype exhibitions in Mexico, Canada, and the United States in 2019.
+Border South will screen along side the installations in 2020, 21 and 22, in exhibitions around the world including in Europe, Mexico, Canada, and the United States in 2019.
 To find out more about the installation and how to get involved go to the “Hostile Terrain 94” website.
 To find out about upcoming Border South+Hostile Terrain events go to our screenings site or follow us here.

 “…for every body found, there are five to 10 people who simply disappeared.” – Jason De León in the New York Times interactive article To Stop Border Crossing the U.S. made the journey deadlier